 Note: Watch out for pickpockets in crowded tourist locations and on the metro.
 Keep your belongings where you can see them and carry your passport, most of your cash, and credit cards in a money belt or safety pouch beneath your clothes.
 Although nothing may happen, it’s best to be on the safe side.
 If your passport is stolen or lost, here’s what to do.

-For more Rome travel planning and background (including when to go and weather), click on the tabs in the yellow bar or try one of these itineraries:
+For more Rome travel planning and background (including when to go and weather), click on the tabs in the yellow bar or see our Rome Neighborhoods Map and Guide.

 Rome can be visited year-round although spring and fall are the best times to go.